higherrrrrrr/higherrrrrrr.fun/services/app/README.md

 - Price feeds update every minute by default
 - Trend data based on 6hr volume
 - Keep an eye on your RPC rate limits
+- AI support knowledge base is automatically rebuilt during `yarn build`
+- Knowledge base includes all `.md` files from the repo

 ---